efogdev/zmk-keymap-shell/README.md

 ## What it does

 Lets you save and switch between different keymap configurations without reflashing.
-Example use cases: switching hands, multiple users.
+Example use cases include switching between left and right hand, multiple users, a gaming profile with no layers.

 ## Usage